 These verses, says Hameed, describe the stages of human creation not only in the mother’s womb but also in the earth’s womb, when man was first created therein.
 Considering these expositions, his interpretation of 32:7-9 is as follows:

-[ii] Keeping in view the context of these verses, human evolution is mentioned herein to remind man of a) God’s greatest favour upon him, i.e., life; b) the logical conclusion of such a life, i.e., the Day of Judgement; and c) the power of God to resurrect man therefor, after he is disintegrated into the earth.
+[b] Keeping in view the context of the following verses, human evolution is mentioned herein to remind man of a) God’s greatest favour upon him, i.e., life; b) the logical conclusion of such a life, i.e., the Day of Judgement; and c) the power of God to resurrect man therefor, after he is disintegrated into dust.
 Thus, rather than turning away from God, denying His existence and the Final Judgement, worshipping other gods, or spreading mischief on His earth, man ought to be grateful to his Lord and lead a righteous life, striving for His blessings and salvation in the Hereafter (See and ).

-[iii] At another place (37:11), the adjective ‘sticky’ is explicitly used.
-And in 23:12, the Quran says, ‘It is We who created man out of the extract of clay.’
-The original word, translated here as ‘extract’, is 'سُلاَلَة'; it refers to a thing obtained from basic components of something (Ghamidi, pers. comm).
-Ghamidi further clarified that this word cannot be used for creating something from clay by hand.
+[c] At another place (37:11), the adjective ‘sticky’ is explicitly used.
+As for ‘extract’, in 23:12, the Quran explicates, ‘It is We who created man out of the extract of clay.’

 The Quran (25:54, 21:30, and 24:45) also says that God created all living beings from water.
 This, some believe, is contradictory to what is said in the above verse.
 However, the original words are 'مِنْ الْمَاءِ' (“from water”), wherein 'مِن' (“from”) is used in the sense of ‘by using’, i.e., God created all living beings by means of or by using water as an essential building-block of life (Ghamidi, pers. comm).

-[v] In Arabic, plural pronouns are used for singular nouns to express respect or eminence.
+[f] In Arabic, plural pronouns are used for singular nouns to express respect or eminence.
 Some other languages also share this stylistic feature, for instance, German, Urdu, and French.
 In English, we have the so-called ‘royal we’ for this purpose.

-[vi] In 3:59, the Quran says, ‘Indeed, the example of Jesus to God is like that of Adam.
+[g] In 3:59, the Quran says, ‘Indeed, the example of Jesus to God is like that of Adam.
 He created him from dust, so He said, "Be," and he began to materialise.’
 This verse, as Ghamidi understands, implies that when Adam did not become God because of being born without both mother and father, then how could Jesus become God owing to a similar reason ?
-But we have seen above that, while explaining 32:7-9, Ghamidi suggests that Adam/Eve did have parents.
-When inquired about it, he explained that since the biological parents of Adam/Eve were not humans, here at 3:59, the Quran has not regarded them as normal parents but only as a phase in the evolution of Adam from dust.
+But we have seen above that, while explaining 32:7-9, Ghamidi suggests that Adam and Eve did have parents.
+When inquired about it, he explained that since the biological parents of Adam and Eve were not humans, here at 3:59, the Quran has not regarded them as normal parents but only as a phase in the evolution of Adam (humankind) from dust.

-However, a prominent student of Ghamidi, Sajid Hameed, believes that 3:59 indeed implies the non-existence of any (animal or human) parents of Adam/Eve.
-This prompted him to ponder upon 32:7-9 differently and come to a different understanding of it than Ghamidi’s (See Appendix).
+However, a prominent student of Ghamidi, Sajid Hameed, believes that 3:59 indeed implies the non-existence of any (animal or human) parents of Adam and Eve.
+This prompted him to ponder upon 32:7-9 differently and come to a different understanding than Ghamidi’s (See Appendix).

 Another verse of the Quran (4:1) is also worth mentioning here, which seems to corroborate the Biblical view that Eve was created from one of Adam’s ribs.
 However, Ghamidi as well as several classical and modern exegetes do not think so.
 Literally, the verse reads, ‘O people!
 Fear your Lord, who created you from a single soul and from it created its mate.’
 While interpreting it, Ghamidi’s mentor Amin Ahsan Islahi writes, ‘"خَلَقَ مِنها زَوجَها" (‘Created from it its mate’) means “created out of its own kind/genus its mate”.
 Although people have taken it in other meanings, but the basis of their opinion is extremely weak.
 The meaning we have taken is corroborated from the Quran itself.
 In Surah Naḥl (16:72), God says "وَاللَّهُ جَعَلَ لَكُم مِن أَنفُسِكُم أَزواجا" (‘And God made for you from yourselves wives’).
 Obviously, it can only mean that "God made for you out of your own kind your wives”.
 No one can take them in the meaning that wives are created out of husbands.’
 [4, parentheses mine]

-[viii] Just as Jesus was produced by a commandment of God, resulting in his formation in Mary’s womb (See 4:171 in .)
+[i] Just as Jesus was created by a commandment of God, resulting in his formation in Mary’s womb (See 4:171 in .)